Dry Eye | Whitby & Co | Independent Opticians London | Fleet Street

 How to Treat Dry Eye

-• Regularly use artificial tear drops and ointments to keep eyes lubricated as the main treatment
+• Regularly using artificial tear drops and ointments to keep your eyes lubricated – this is often the main treatment option

-• Avoid prolonged reading, watching television, electronic devices, and driving
+• Reduce prolonged reading, watching television, electronic devices, and driving

-• Avoid dusty, smoking, windy areas especially aeroplanes, air conditioners, and heaters
+• Avoid dusty, smoky, windy areas especially aeroplanes, air conditioners, and heaters

-• Hydrate the eyes by consuming more water
+• Hydrate your eyes by drinking more water

 • The eye condition blepharitis can co-exist with dry eyes.
 It is advised that you perform daily eyelid cleansing routine (warmth, massage and cleanse)

-• Steroid eye drops are used for short-term use and quickly manage inflammatory factors in conjunction with artificial tears
+• Steroid eye drops are very effective for short-term use.
+They quickly manage inflammatory factors alongside providing artificial tears to replace the lost moisture.

 • Lipiflow is an automated, in-office dry eye treatment